RULING

 “My sister was not only able to make decisions about her health she was fully alert and conscious until her last breath”, her brother Varshan said in an interview with the Daily Compass the day before her funeral.

 “Alas, the belated recognition of some of the errors made in her case cannot bring her back”, her parents have stated.
-But hopefully, her tragic case will prevent doctors making the same errors in future cases sending innocent vulnerable patients who want to live causing their death.
+But hopefully, her tragic case will prevent doctors making the same errors in future cases by permitting the death of vulnerable patients who want to live.

 UNITED KINGDOM